sub-kek/CustomDiscs-SVC/readme.md

-# Custom discs for SVC Addon
+# SVC Addon for Custom Music Discs and Horns

 Create music discs and custom horns using mp3, wav and flac files, and play audio from YouTube.
 Enhance and create a unique atmosphere in your game world.